 Sign Language Interpreter/Captioning Requests: In person interactions are being discouraged at this time; however if students have a need for an interpreter or captioning they can follow the regular procedure for submitting a request.
 The SSD DHH Team is still coordinating with campus departments and instructors to ensure courses are accessible to Deaf and Hard of Hearing students.

-We realize this is a time of uncertainty and change for everyone and we appreciate your patience as we all do our best to move forward and continue with the semester.
+We realize this is a time of uncertainty and change for everyone and we appreciate your patience as we all do our best to continue to learn how to live and learn in an primarily online environment.
 All community members should continue to diligently monitor their personal health and hygiene and take preventive measures.

 Useful UT Links